 Bachelor of Science in Nursing Curriculum

-The School of Nursing and Allied Health Sciences (SONAHS) utilizes a hybrid or blended (online and face-to-face) learning environment to facilitate nursing coursework.
-Hybrid courses blend the efficiency and convenience of online learning experiences with active, engaged traditional classroom “face-to-face” experiences that offer enriching student and faculty connections.
-The hybrid learning model is particularly suited to the needs of the adult learner who is striving for optimal work, life, and school balance.
-At the SONAHS, the typical hybrid nursing course includes two face-to-face sessions with the remaining learning occurring via the online learning environment.
+The Department of Nursing and Public Health Sciences utilizes an online learning environment to facilitate nursing coursework.
+Part of the online environment includes online synchronous sessions to allow for real-time interaction between faculty and students.
+This online learning model is particularly suited to the needs of the adult learner who is striving for optimal work, life, and school balance.
+At the Department of Nursing and Public Health Sciences, the typical d nursing course includes two to three synchronous sessions with the remaining learning occurring via the online learning environment.

-Additional information regarding the hybrid learning environment, hardware/software requirements for online learning, LU Department of Information Technology resources, and “netiquette” expectations are located in the handbook appendices.
+Additional information regarding the online learning environment, hardware/software requirements for online learning, LU Department of Information Technology resources, and “netiquette” expectations are located in the handbook appendices.